newlandsvalley/purescript-midi/README.md

 ## Examples

+### v1.1.0 examples

+* __keyboard-signal__ demonstrates logging web-midi messages.

+### v1.0.0 examples

-All examples use version 1.0.0 of purescript-midi.
+All these examples use version 1.0.0 of purescript-midi.
 This version uses Signals for web-midi rather than async effects (Aff).
+Soundfonts are taken from polyphonic-soundfonts 1.0.0

 * __midifile__ demonstrates basic MIDI file parsing.
 * __abcfile__ demonstrates converting an ABC file to a MIDI recording.